adam-conway/rails_engine/README.md

-**Total Revenue for a Merchant for a Specific Invoice Date** *Where X is the date passed in  "YYYY-MM-DD" format* http://localhost:3000/api/v1/merchants/:id/revenue?date=x
+**Total Revenue for a Merchant for a Specific Invoice Date** *Where X is the date passed in 'YYYY-MM-DD' format* http://localhost:3000/api/v1/merchants/:id/revenue?date=x
 ```
 Status Code: 200